STORM: An Integrated Framework for Fast Joint-Space Model-Predictive Control for Reactive Manipulation: Sampling-Based Model Predictive Control

 \subsection{Sampling Strategy for Control Sequences}

-The method used for sampling controls from the Gaussian policy can have a great impact on the convergence of the optimization and can help embed different desired behaviors such as always ensuring smooth motions.
+The method used for sampling controls from the Gaussian policy can have a great impact on the convergence of the optimization and can help embed different desirable behaviors such as ensuring smoothness.
 Pseudorandom sequences typically used in Monte Carlo integration exhibit an undesirable clustering of sampled points which results in empty regions.
 Whereas low-discrepancy sequences, where {\em low discrepancy} refers to the degree of deviation from perfect uniform sampling, alleviate this problem by defining deterministic samplers that correlate each point to avoid groupings~\cite{niederreiter1992random}.
-Halton sequences~\cite{Halton64} are a widely used form of {\em low discrepancy} number generators that attempt to improve the rate of convergence of Monte Carlo algorithms.
-In particular, the Halton sequence uses the first $p_i, \ldots, p_d$ prime numbers to define a sequence, $\mathbf{w}_1, \mathbf{w}_2, \ldots$, for integers $i\geq0$ and $b\geq2$ where $\mathbf{w}_i=(\phi_{p_1}(i), \ldots, \phi_{p_d}(i))$ and $\phi_b(i)=\sum_{a=1}^\infty i_a b^{-a}$, with $i=\sum_{a=1}^\infty i_a b^{a-1}$ for $i_0, i_1, \dots \in \{0,1,\ldots,b-1\}$.
-It has been reported that Halton sequences, together with other low-discrepancy sequences, achieve superior performance in high-dimensional problems as compared to standard MC~\cite{dick2013qmc}\footnote{See \url{http://extremelearning.com.au/unreasonable-effectiveness-of}\\ \url{-quasirandom-sequences/} for a visualization of different low-discrepancy methods.} Thus, we leverage Halton sequences for sampling controls that can provide a better estimate of the objective function gradient.
-Controls from the Halton sequence are sampled once at the beginning and then transformed using the mean ($\mathbf{\mu}_t$) and covariance $\mathbf{\Sigma}_t$ of the current Gaussian policy.
+Halton sequences~\cite{Halton64} are a widely used form of {\em low discrepancy} number generators that attempt to improve the rate of convergence of Monte Carlo algorithms, and are reported to achieve superior performance in high-dimensional problems~\cite{dick2013qmc}.
+In particular, the Halton sequence uses the first $p_i, \ldots, p_d$ prime numbers to define a sequence, $\mathbf{w}_1, \mathbf{w}_2, \ldots$, for integers $i\geq0$ and $b\geq2$ where $\mathbf{w}_i=(\phi_{p_1}(i), \ldots, \phi_{p_d}(i))$ and $\phi_b(i)=\sum_{a=1}^\infty i_a b^{-a}$, with $i=\sum_{a=1}^\infty i_a b^{a-1}$ for $i_0, i_1, \dots \in \{0,1,\ldots,b-1\}$ ~\footnote{See \url{http://extremelearning.com.au/unreasonable-effectiveness-of}\\ \url{-quasirandom-sequences/} for a visualization of different low-discrepancy methods.}.
+We incorporate Halton sequences for sampling controls that can provide a better estimate of the objective function gradient.
+Controls from the Halton sequence are sampled once at the beginning and then transformed using the mean ($\mathbf{\mu}_t$) and Covariance $\mathbf{\Sigma}_t$ of the current Gaussian policy.

-Further, we explore two different strategies for enforcing smoothness in sampled control sequences.
-The first method is a \textit{comb} filter that uses user-specified coefficients $\left[c_1, c_2, c_3\right]$ to filter out each sampled control trajectory along the horizon as,